juroberttyb/blog/src/notification_api.md

   - when new post arrived, we append the notif to the top of notif for audiences' post category's top notif?
   - graph database?

-### Iteration 0, replace a loop of sql queries into a single one

-1) traces are spreaded into notification api's possible bottlenecks.
+## Remove Loop Queries

+First, to find possible bottlenecks, we spread traces into notification api's bottleneck candidates, which led us to the discovery of 2 main bottlenecks and the following code
-2) we discovered 2 main bottlenecks, one is the sql query to fetch notifcation data, the other is the aggregator which aggregate the retreived data with related objects.
+- the sql query to fetch a list of notifcations belonging to a user
+- the aggregator function which aggregate the retreived data with related objects (eg: user, post, comments...)

-3) so first, we find the legacy code below to be one of the bottlenecks
+##### legacy code which contains a loop of sql queries
 ```
 for idx, user := range users {
     ...